Macro feature to configure model dimensions

 End Sub

-Function CollectParameters(Model As SldWorks.ModelDoc2, ByRef vParamNames As Variant, ByRef vParamTypes As Variant, ByRef vParamValues As Variant) As Boolean
+Function CollectParameters(model As SldWorks.ModelDoc2, ByRef vParamNames As Variant, ByRef vParamTypes As Variant, ByRef vParamValues As Variant) As Boolean

 Dim paramNames() As String